 Study Details

-The trials took place between 1997 and 2003 and were conducted in university and medical centers in Denmark, Switzerland, Australia, the USA and Germany.
+The trials took place between 1997 and 2003 and were conducted in university and medical centers in Denmark, Switzerland, Australia, the USA, and Germany.
 There were 2066 participants enrolled in 5 trials.
-All participants were at least 18 years of age, reported smoking 15 or more cigarettes per day, and were selected because they wanted to reduce but not stop smoking, and had smoked regularly for at least 3 years.
-Participants were excluded if they were pregnant, breastfeeding, under psychiatric care, deemed to be unfit by a general practitioner, or part of a cessation program.
+At baseline, all participants were at least 18 years of age, reported smoking 15 or more CPD, and were selected because they wanted to reduce but not stop smoking, and had smoked regularly for at least 3 years.
+Participants were excluded if they were pregnant, breastfeeding, under psychiatric care, deemed to be unfit by a general practitioner, or currently enrolled in a smoking cessation program.

 Data Collection

-At baseline, trial investigators gathered data on participants’ demographic details, age started smoking, cigarettes per day (CPD), nicotine dependence (Fagerström Test of Nicotine Dependence; FTND (22)), intention to reduce, intention to quit, smoking history (e.g., number of previous quit attempts, longest period without smoking), and self-rated effects from smoking, the Short Form Health Survey-36 (SF-36/RAND-36, (23–25)).
+At baseline, trial investigators gathered data on participants’ demographic details, age started smoking, CPD, nicotine dependence (Fagerström Test of Nicotine Dependence; FTND (22)), intention to reduce, intention to quit, smoking history (e.g., number of previous quit attempts, longest period without smoking), self-rated effects from smoking, and the Short Form Health Survey-36 (SF-36/RAND-36, (23–25)).
 To preserve anonymity, some demographic data were unavailable for this secondary analysis.

-Participants were followed up with consistent measures at baseline, and at 2-, 10-, 18-, 26- and 52- weeks from baseline.
-On each occasion, investigators collected data on CPD and recorded an expired air carbon monoxide (CO) reading.
-Participants answered the following questions via self-report: “how many cigarettes do you smoke/day on average?”, “how many cigarettes do you smoke/week on average”, “how many cigarettes do you smoke/month on average?”.
+In addition to baseline questionnaires, participants provided a breath carbon monoxide (CO) sample and answered the following questions at baseline and at 2-, 10-, 18-, 26- and 52- weeks from baseline: “how many cigarettes do you smoke/day on average?”, “how many cigarettes do you smoke/week on average”, “how many cigarettes do you smoke/month on average?”

 Variables

-Latent trajectories were determined using percent change from baseline in average cigarettes per day (CPD) at weeks 2, 10, 18, and 26.
+Latent trajectories were determined using percent change from baseline in average CPD at weeks 2, 10, 18, and 26.
 When CPD was unavailable, participants self-reported cigarettes per week were divided by 7 and used instead.
 If a participant reported they had stopped smoking, CPD was set to 0.
 Abstinence was determined using CO values from week 52.

-The baseline variables used to predict latent class were age at trial intake, age started smoking, longest period without smoking, number of times tried to quit smoking, FTND, intention to quit, length of time since last quit attempt, experience of anxiety in the last 24 hours, experience of depression in the last 24 hours, SF-36 subscales, carbon monoxide parts per million (CO ppm), relief from smoking, study site, and parent trial treatment group (22 variables in all).
+The baseline variables used to predict latent class were age at trial intake, age started smoking, longest period without smoking, number of times tried to quit smoking, FTND, intention to quit, length of time since last quit attempt, experience of anxiety in the last 24 hours, experience of depression in the last 24 hours, SF-36 subscales, CO parts per million (ppm), relief from smoking, study site, and parent trial treatment group (22 variables in all).

 Bias